ziotom78/raytracing_course/tomasi-ray-tracing-05b.md

         )
     ```

-# Inversa
+# Inverse

--   Vedremo che è spesso necessario accedere anche all'inversa di una trasformazione.
+-   We will see that it is often necessary to access the inverse of a transformation.

--   Fortunatamente, dato che manteniamo in memoria sia $M$ che $M^{-1}$, questo compito è molto facile:
+-   Fortunately, since we store both $M$ and $M^{-1}$, this task is very easy:

     ```python
     class Transformation: